enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/javascript/react-hooks-custom-hooks.md

 # React Custom Hooks

-## name conventions
+## Name Conventions

 1. react component must start with a capital letter
-2. hooks must start with use followed by a capital letter
+2. hooks must start with `use` followed by a capital letter

 ## Simple Example